A Community Museum with Regional Impact

-In 2001, through a cooperative arrangement with the Kirlin Foundation and Southern Oregon University, ScienceWorks began leasing the 26,000 square foot building previously occupied by the Pacific Northwest Museum of Natural History.
-Founders Sharon and John Javna and Dave and Marge Bernard brought life and vitality back into the long-closed structure, and returning the museum building back to public use.
-Throughout 2002, a small museum staff and more than one hundred volunteers retrofitted the building, built exhibits and began implementation of the strategic plan.
+In 2001, through a cooperative arrangement with the Kirlin Charitable Foundation and Southern Oregon University, ScienceWorks began leasing the 26,000 square foot building previously occupied by the Pacific Northwest Museum of Natural History.
+ScienceWorks brought life and vitality back into the long-closed structure, and has given the building a fun and exciting new look.
+Hundreds of volunteers retrofitted the building, built exhibits and began implementation of the strategic plan.

-ScienceWorks is home to nearly 100 interactive exhibits that encourage children and adults to learn about more about various scientific principles.
-The museum currently uses 10,000 of an available 20,000 square feet of exhibit space, allowing for the possibility of future expansion within the existing museum building.
-The majority of exhibits have been built in-house in a state-of-the-art fabrication studio.
+ScenceWorksis home to nearly 100 interactive exhibits that encourage both children and adults to learn more about science and various scientific principles through experience and experimentation.
+The museum currently uses all of the available 17,000 square feet of exhibit space and has created outdoor educational opportunities on its three acres of land including the Climb Through Time geologic climbing wall and a Solar Powered Nursery.
+The majority of exhibits have been built in house in a state-of-the-art fabrication studio.

 ScienceWorks is a member of the Association of Science and Technology Centers and the Northwest Association of Youth Museums.
 ScienceWorks is fast becoming a regional resource, serving both the people of Ashland and attracting visitors to the city.
-Members come from as far away as Roseburg, Klamath Falls, Cave Junction and Mt Shasta.
-Over 86% of museum visitors come from outside of Ashland.
-ScienceWorks exhibits have received national and international attention and have been sold to the Singapore Science Center, Technopolis in Belgium, Miami Museum of Science, Calgary Science Centre and museums in the U.S.
+Members come from as far away as Roseburg, Klamath Falls, Cave Junction and Mt.
+Shasta and we host over 60,000 visitors per year of which 10,000 are tourists from beyond 50 miles from the museum.
+ScienceWorks proprietary designs and exhibits have been sold and leased to museums in the region, as well as throughout the US, Singapore and Belgium.

-Committed to sharing resources with other nonprofit community organizations, ScienceWorks is serving the region through collaborations with North Mountain Park, Southern Oregon Goodwill Industries, the Southern Oregon Jobs Council, Living Opportunities, the Southern Oregon Education Service District, Southern Oregon Historical Society, Southern Oregon Public Television, Turtle Bay Exploration Park, Oregon Museum of Science and Industry (OMSI) in Portland and the Exploratorium in San Francisco.
+Committed to sharing and leveraging resources with other nonprofit community organizations, ScienceWorks is serving the region through collaborations with Southern Oregon University, North Mountain Park, Osher Life Long Learning Institute, Southern Oregon Historical Society, Kids Unlimited, Southern Oregon Jobs Council, Living Opportunities, Southern Oregon Education Service District, Southern Oregon Public Television, Oregon Museum of Science and Industry (OMSI) in Portland and the Exploratorium in San Francisco.

-ScienceWorks is a growing organization hoping to inspire a love of science and learning in all ages.
+ScienceWorks is a dynamic organization inspiring a love of science and learning in people of all ages.